alcr0996/MURA_Skeletal_Imaging_CNN/README.md

 <img alt="model summary" src='data/figures/second_128.png' width=300 height=225/><img alt="model summary" src='data/figures/second_ROC_128.png' width=300/>

 From all this exploration and model testing, I surmised that there was no reason to not go ahead with image size of 64x64.
+Also note that it took multiple epochs for the model to start learning anything.

 As you can see, nothing looks super promising at this point, with all accuracy, loss, and ROC plots looking similar.
 There was also the issue of tons of False Negative.
 A typical exampe on the Forearm data would contain 20-30% of the predictions as FN.